Decoherence Effects in a Three-Level System under Gaussian Process: Main Results

 \subsection{Relative dynamics}

+The present section explains the comparative dynamical map of the coherence and information encoded in the system under the present Gaussian noises.
+Here, we intend to provide the adjustment of the noise parameters to reduce the dephasing effects and increase the coherence span time.
+For this purpose, we assumed the noise parameters at the lowest and highest values of the corresponding range.

-Fig.$\ref{Joint noises}$ evaluates the time evolution of the purity $(a)$ and von Neumann entropy ($b$) for the single qutrit system under the presence of $\mathcal{G}_n$ in green, $\mathcal{OU}_n$ in blue, and $\mathcal{PL}_n$ in red slopes.
-We mainly focus on protecting the purity, coherence and information for a large duration.
-Proceeding to this, we have set the noise parameter $g=10^{-3}$ in non-dashed and $10^{-2}$ in dashed slopes for $\tau=50$.
-Note that the $\mathcal{FG}_n$ is excluded from the current study due to its discrete nature (where $0< H >1$).
-We discovered that the current quantitative behaviour of purity and von Neumann entropy differs significantly from that observed when $g$ is large.
+Fig.\ref{Joint noises} evaluates the time evolution of the purity (a) and von Neumann entropy ($b$) for the single qutrit system under the presence of $\mathcal{G}_n$ in green, $\mathcal{OU}_n$ in blue, and $\mathcal{PL}_n$ in red slopes.
+We mainly focus on protecting purity, coherence, and information for a large duration.
+Following this, we have set the noise parameter $g=10^{-3}$ in non-dashed and $10^{-2}$ in dashed slopes {when} $\tau=50$.
+Note that the $\mathcal{FG}_n$ is excluded from the current study due to its discrete nature (where $0<H<1$).
+We discovered that the current quantitative behavior of purity and von Neumann entropy differs significantly from that observed when $g$ is large.
 The preservation duration of the phenomenon is substantially longer for minor values of $g$, as shown.
-In \cite{Kenfack-OU}, this was also seen for a maximal entangled tripartite state under $\mathcal{OU}_n$, however, with different decay levels.
-The qualitative degradation behaviour is monotone, as it was in the prior situations.
-As a result, there are no entanglement revivals in any proper adjustment of the noisy parameters for these noises.
-In comparison, $\mathcal{OU}_n$ followed by $\mathcal{G}_n$ has had less degrading impacts on the purity, coherence, and information survival over a long period of time.
-Finally, the $\mathcal{PL}_n$ is found to be the most harmful to the dynamics of the purity, coherence and information, with saturation levels reaching earlier, especially for large $g$ values.
-The single qutrit system's quantitative degradation is partial, which contradicts most of the earlier results, for example, those given in \cite{Rossi, Kenfack-OU, Zhang, Arthur, Yu}.
-Most significantly, we found the decay rate to be greatly regulated by altering the values of $g$, which directly increases as this parameter is increased.
+The qualitative degradation behavior is monotone, as it was in the prior situations.
+In comparison, $\mathcal{OU}_n$ followed by $\mathcal{G}_n$ has had less degrading effects on the purity, coherence, and information survival over a long period.
+Finally, the $\mathcal{PL}_n$ is found to be the most harmful to the dynamics of the purity, coherence, and information, with saturation levels reaching earlier, especially for large $g$ values.
+The single qutrit system's quantitative degradation is minimal and partial and in contrast, complete coherence losses are observed in different quantum systems under different Markovian and non-Markovian noises, for example, those given in \cite{Rossi, Kenfack-OU, Arthur, Yu, ATTA-PLFG, ATTA-PROBE}.
+Most significantly, we found the decay rate is greatly regulated by altering the values of $g$, which directly increases as this parameter is increased.
 Regardless of the preservation duration and parameter values, all noises can induce a similar amount of decay.
-This strongly suggests the relevance between the Gaussian nature of the noises.
+This strongly suggests the relevance of the Gaussian nature of the noises.
 As shown, following maximum decay, the slopes under all the noises remained at the same elevation level.